Wigan beat Dragons to lift play-off mood

 |Tries: Davies, Laguerre

-Wigan Warriors will play Leeds in the first round of the Super League play-offs with victory over leaders Catalans Dragons in the regular season closer.
+Wigan Warriors will play Leeds in the first round of the Super League play-offs after beating leaders Catalans Dragons in the regular-season closer.

 Willie Isa scored the only try of the first half to put the Cherry and Whites in front at the DW Stadium.